yousefelassal/quote-cron/README.md

 > Our work is the presentation of our capabilities.

 > A man who doesn't trust himself can never really trust anyone else.

+> A wise man can learn more from a foolish question than a fool can learn from a wise answer.